RIAM Piano Student (Organ Room)

 You can apply using the application form link below.
 You must have your teacher's approval before making an application.

-Ursula Uí Chuinneagain Bursary for Pianists - 16 December 2022
+Ursula Uí Chuinneagain Bursary for Pianists - 20 December 2024

 Sponsored by her son, Luke Ó Cuinneagáin, this exciting bursary for aspiring young pianists recognises Ursula Uí Chuinneagáin’s contribution to the music world in Ireland and her long-standing association with the RIAM.
 The bursary recognises that unswerving encouragement, support and sponsorship are critical factors when nurturing key young talent in pursuit of excellence.

-Application Deadline: Tuesday, 1 November 2022, 5.00 pm
+Application Deadline: Friday, 1 November 2024, 5.00 pm

-Semi-Final- and Final: Friday 16 December 2022
+Semi-Final- and Final: Friday 20 December 2024

 All applicants will be required to perform a minimum of two own-choice pieces, of contrasting style up to a maximum of 12 minutes for the Semi-Final Round.

-Finalists will be required to perform a 20-minute programme to include the pieces performed in the Semi-Final Round.
+Finalists will be required to perform a 15-minute programme to include the pieces performed in the Semi-Final Round.
 The choice of programme will be taken into consideration by the adjudication panel.
 It is also recommended that the performance for both rounds should be from memory.

 Applicant will be required to submit a proposal on how he/she will spend the bursary fund if successful in advance of the Semi-Final Round.